Home / Reviews / The Best lenses for Nikon D3500 – 2020 Buying Guide

 The higher the f-number (smaller aperture), the less light gets to the image sensor.

 Aside from controlling the amount of light passing through the lens and into the camera, the aperture has a direct impact on the depth of field, the area of the image that appears sharp.

 A large f-number such as f15 will bring all foreground and background into focus while a small f-number such as f1.6 will isolate either the foreground or background objects and make everything else blurry (see image above).

-Every lens has limit on how large or small the aperture can get.
+Every lens has a limit on how large or small the aperture can get.

 If you look at the specifications of lenses, it should indicate the maximum aperture (lowest f-numbers) and minimum aperture (highest f-numbers).

-The minimum aperture of a lens is usually not important and should rarely be used as diffraction will cause the image to loose clarity.
+The minimum aperture of a lens is usually not important and should rarely be used as diffraction will cause the image to lose clarity.

 Represented in millimeters, the focal length number tells us the angle of view, how much of a scene will be captured, and the magnification, how large the subject will appear.

 The lower the number, the wider the field of view and lower the magnification, increasing the amount of the scene that our camera can see.

 The larger the number, the narrower the field of view and greater the magnification, decreasing the amount of the scene our camera can see.